Maths and SATs Boosters: How To Get The Most Out Of Maths Revision For Your Year 6 Pupils

 Moreover it can be difficult to work out what is and isn’t worth revising; no-one wants to spend two lessons helping pupils shore up their understanding of properties of shapes only to find that you missed mixed fractions, and then there were only one or two ‘shapes’ questions across the three SATs papers.

-To help with planning out a broad and impactful maths booster plan you may want to look at the various KS2 maths SATs revision plans available online, including our own.
-It sets out a revision plan covering topics in what we believe is the best mixture of “topics likely to come up frequently” and “topics that pupils often struggle with”, and is what we use for our online one-to-one maths lessons.
+To help with planning out a broad and impactful maths booster plan you may want to look at this KS2 maths SATs revision programme that sets out a revision plan covering topics in what we believe is the best mixture of “topics likely to come up frequently” and “topics that pupils often struggle with”, and is what we use for our online one-to-one maths lessons.

 We put so much stock by this revision sequence because it has the numbers to back it up: it was created by our curriculum team after analysing every past SATs paper since 2016, along with answers to questions from the 50,000+ pupils we’ve taught as part of our interventions.